moonshine-software/doc/en/recipes/profile.md

 }
 ```

-Also, note that we specify the required template for the pages
+Also, note that we specify the required template for the pages.

 ```php
 protected ?string $layout = FormLayout::class;